Does the Soul Exist? Conundrums, Questions, and Quandaries

 At what point in evolution did souls begin?
 If animals don’t have souls (as most religions teach), there had to be a demarcation in the evolutionary line when living things began to have souls.

-Did Neanderthals have souls or is only homo-erectus capable of love and intellect?
+Did Neanderthals have souls or is only homo-sapiens capable of love and intellect?

 5. The Conundrum of Individuality